maibennett/sta235/exampleSite/content/Project/_index.en.md

 Presentations will short presentations (5 minutes) followed by a couple of questions.
 All slides need to be submitted by Thursday Dec.
 8th by noon.

 {{% notice grading %}}
-- Presentation: The slides show the main points fo the project and convey the message in an appropriate way.
+**Presentation:** The slides show the main points fo the project and convey the message in an appropriate way.

-- Presenter: The presenter shows knowledge of the project and they are able to convey the information in the appropriate time.
+**Presenter:** The presenter shows knowledge of the project and they are able to convey the information in the appropriate time.

-- Questions: The group is able to answer the questions successfully.
+**Questions:** The group is able to answer the questions successfully.

-- Peer assessment: Students will be evaluated by their peers in terms of their contributions and responsiblity.
+**Peer assessment:** Students will be evaluated by their peers in terms of their contributions and responsiblity.
 {{% /notice %}}

+## Where to get data

+You can use any data you want (as long as it can be shared with the instruction team), but you need to describe how and where you obtained it.

+I'm also providing some resources here that can be useful if you don't know where to start: